-- Do not park the vehicle near flammable or explosive substances.
-Do not place objects on the vehicle while it is still warm from being run.
-Always let the vehicle cool first. - Apply the brakes on the motorcycle. - Shift gear to neutral. - Switch off the ignition by turning the ignition key to position OFF ⋈.
+- Do not park the vehicle near to materials which are highly flammable or explosive. - Allow the vehicle to cool down before covering it. - Apply the brakes on the motorcycle. - Shift gear to neutral. - Switch off the ignition by turning the ignition key to position OFF ⊗.